 In the second Louve album, Louve's wild half and her companion run into a creature that looks like a cute squirrel.
 It turns out to have many razor-sharp teeth when it opens its mouth and it comes in LARGE groups.

 Manipulative Bastard: Or rather, manipulative bitch is the best way to describe Kriss of Valnor.
 The only person in the world she was shown truly caring for was her friend (and teacher) Sigwald.
 Whenever she works alongside other people, she's always using them for her own benefit or plans to betray them later.
-Despite Kriss having a crush on him, Thorgal is no exception to this rule. (and in fact, a reluctant tool on more than one occasion)
+Despite Kriss having a crush on him, Thorgal is no exception to this rule (and in fact, a reluctant tool on more than one occasion).

 Ouroboros: In "The Lord of the Mountains", a ring that allows time travel takes the form of an Ouroboros.

 Psychic Powers: Thorgal's people were stated to have these, though only Ogotai and Tanatloc are shown actually using them.
-Jolan inherited them and uses them frequently, though the only power he can actually reliably control is the power to desintegrate objects.
+Jolan inherited them and uses them frequently, though the only power he can actually reliably control is the power to disintegrate objects.

 Later averted.
 He hated Asgard because the Gods cast out his mother, but when they welcome her back and restore her immortality, he puts aside his grudge or at least realizes acting on it would be counter-productive since his mother is part of Asgard now.

 Sacrificial Revival Spell: Thorgal is in a place with bright glowing strings all around him representing human lives.
 He will only get his life back if he cuts a single one, killing the person.
 He refuses, but Shaniah cuts it herself.
-Thorgal gets back to life, but as they leave, she fades away, as it was her own lifeline she'd cut.
+Thorgal returns to life, but as they leave, she fades away, as it was her own lifeline she'd cut.

-Samus Is a Girl: The Three Eagle Lord is Slive's daughter in The Island of Frozen Seas.
+Samus is a Girl: The Three Eagle Lord is Slive's daughter in The Island of Frozen Seas.